Panorama Mesdag and the Cylindrical Painting Craze

 Also called a ‘cyclorama‘ (isn’t it such a wonderfully quaint term?), panoramic paintings were a significant undertaking.
 The painting part itself is daunting.
 And then there’s the part where you actually have to mount it and display it to its desired effect.
 You had to build a building specifically for this purpose!

-But in the middle of the 19th century, it was all the rage.
+But in the middle of the 19th century, it was all the rage back then.
 Remember, this was a time before photography.
 If you wanted to look at something without it actually being present in front of you, you had to have a painting of it.

 Alas, as would happen to all fads, the craze over panoramic paintings was nearing its end.
 So much so that the company went under, and Mesdag ended up buying his own panorama to save it.